ybenitezf/cdk_polylith/README.md

 ```

-Note the `handler` declaration, as in `cdk.json` we are using the package full namespace to declare our handler, `_lambda.Runtime.PYTHON_3_9.bundling_image` will bundle the lambda code using the requirements.txt that we will generate.
+Note the `handler` declaration, like in `cdk.json` file we are using the package fully qualified namespace to declare our handler.
+The `_lambda.Runtime.PYTHON_3_9.bundling_image` property will build the lambda distribution using a `requirements.txt` file that we will generate.

-Let repeat the process for the `hitcounter_lambda`, in `components/cdk_workshop/hit_counter/core.py` we change:
+Let's repeat the process for the `hitcounter_lambda`.
+In `components/cdk_workshop/hit_counter/core.py` we change:

 ```python